-The alternative protein investor has secured €50 million for the Unovis New Crop Alternative Protein Fund II
+The alternative protein investor has secured €50 million for the New Crop Alternative Protein Fund II

 By Murielle Gonzalez

-Unovis Asset Management, a global boutique investment firm focused on the alternative protein space, is launching a second fund with an initial close of €50 million.
-Unovis’ second fund, New Crop Alternative Protein II (NCAP II), will be based in The Netherlands and Unovis seeks to raise €100 million in total.
+Unovis Asset Management, a global boutique investment firm focused on the alternative protein space, is launching a second fund with an initial close of €50 million, NutritionInvestor can reveal.
+Unovis’ second fund, New Crop Alternative Protein II (NCAP II), will be based in the Netherlands and Unovis seeks to raise €100 million in total.

-The venture capital firm currently manages New Crop Capital, a fund launched in 2015 that has grown to $123 million assets under management (AUM).
+The venture capital firm manages New Crop Capital (NCP), a fund launched in 2015 that has grown to $123 million assets under management (AUM).

-The NCAP I fund currently has 42 portfolio companies, including plant-based seafood brand Good Catch, novel protein producer The Protein Brewery, plant-based egg company Zero Egg, mycelium-based protein Atlast Food Co., and cell-based protein producers BlueNalu, Mosa Meat, and Aleph Farms, to name but a few.
+The NCP fund currently has 42 portfolio companies, including plant-based seafood brand Good Catch, novel protein producer The Protein Brewery, plant-based egg company Zero Egg, mycelium-based protein Atlast Food Co., and cell-based protein producers BlueNalu, Mosa Meat, and Aleph Farms, to name just a few.

-The new fund enters the market with a similar approach to the NCAP I, initially making early-stage ‘hands-on’ investments in animal-free protein alternatives opportunities.
+The new fund enters the market with a similar approach to its predecessor, initially making early-stage ‘hands-on’ investments in animal-free protein alternatives opportunities.

 NutritionInvestor understands that Unovis will continue to look at the entire value chain with an emphasis on upstream manufacturing and ingredient innovations, as well as downstream branded products aimed at further broadening the current category focus.